-With the motto of "Aham Rashtri Sangmani Vasunam'', the Central Hindi Directorate was established on 1st March, 1960 as a subordinate office of the then Ministry of Education(which has now been renamed as Ministry of Education).
+With the motto of "Aham Rashtri Sangmani Vasunam'', the Central Hindi Directorate was established on 1st March, 1960 as a subordinate office of the then Ministry of Education(At present Department of Higher Education, Ministry Of Education).
 This is the apex body of Central Government which is persistently engaged in the execution of a multiplicity of important schemes for imparting an all-India character to Hindi, connecting divergent people through this language and striving consistently to get a place of prestige for Hindi at the global level.

 Article 351 of Part 17 of the Constitution of India gives clear instructions for the development of Hindi language: